By Tim Rollins

 While the dramatic headlines may be fewer and farther between, the case for bringing e-discovery in-house is still quite compelling.
 And the three big drivers are familiar, too: money, efficiency, and risk.

-Managing E-Discovery Costs
+Managing E-Discovery Costs with Software

 The high costs of outsourcing all e-discovery activities can weigh heavily on legal departments.
 Even bringing part of the process in-house, like legal hold management, can make a substantial impact on a departmental budget.